ndiamant/econ136_final_project/README.md

 we predict it will rise we retain our stock, and if we predict it falls we will sell the stock.

-This is trading model is neither practical or optimal and is used for its simplicity.
+This is trading strategy is neither practical or optimal and is used for its simplicity.
 The model is not practical because moving your entire holding of the stock every minute is going to have a lot of market friction.
 The model is not optimal because it only using a small